lrusso/WebToApp/README.md

-# WebToAppInOSx
+# Web To App In OS X

-Web to App in OS X
+Example of how to port an HTML5 game to a native OS X App.